Little Yoga Lesson: Bhumi Sparsha Mudra

 Wherever we place our ourselves is home.

-Putting the mudra in motion: wherever you place your hands is an experience of home
+Wherever you place your hands is an experience of home.